GMOD/jbrowse-components/website/docs/models/BaseChordDisplay.md

 #### getter: rendererType

-the pluggable element type object for this diplay's renderer
+the pluggable element type object for this display's renderer

 ```js